Tellico River water in Tennessee

 If Tellico is high, warm, crowded, or access-limited, compare Hiwassee River for a larger tailwater, Little River for another freestone trout plan, or Watauga River for a technical tailwater option.

-Check TWRA statewide rules, fishing regulation exceptions, trout stocking information, and Tellico-Citico permit or closure language before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check TWRA statewide rules, fishing rule exceptions, trout stocking information, and Tellico-Citico permit or closure language before fishing.

 Tellico Plains orientation